 The knights constructed the chapterhouse a few years after Lord Vrail assumed command, and its construction was finished approximately six years ago.
-The knights of Corean are well-regarded by Fangsfall's citizens, for they guard against corruption and crime.
+The knights of Corean are wellregarded by Fangsfall's citizens, for they guard against corruption and crime.
 Homesteaders also appreciate them for their willingness to help against titanspawn.
 Yet, with the current refugee crisis, the chapterhouse is somewhat overburdened.

-Ayoung knight-in-training (LG male human guard) stands outside.
+A young knight-in-training (LG male human paladin 2) stands outside.
 Across the street is a line of refugees seeking food and any other aid the knights can offer.
 At first, the guard mistakes the PCs for refugees and asks them to wait their turn.
-Convincing him that they have pressing business with the knights requires a DC 8 Charisma (Persuasion) check.
-Presenting a letter or other favor from either Lady Elyn Barathos or Captain Zedaias Black of Creagfort (for those having played Gauntlet of Spiragos) grants advantage on this check.
+Convincing him that they have pressing business with the knights requires a DC 10 Diplomacy check.
+Presenting a letter or other favor from either Lady Elyn Barathos or Captain Zedaias Black of Creagfort (for those having played Gauntlet of Spiragos) grants a +4 circumstance bonus on this check.

 The guard cannot leave his post, but once he is convinced of their mission, he bids them enter and informs the party they can find the Chaptermistress, Sempronia Raho, in her meeting room at the end of the main hall.
 If the party wishes to tour the chapterhouse, there are other rooms they might visit, as described below.